 - Divide the Batter: Scoop the batter into the prepared muffin tins.

 - Finishing Touch: Top with chopped chocolates or you can also use nuts – this is optional

-- Bake about 18 – 20 minutes or until a toothpick inserted in the center comes out clean.
+- Small Muffins: Bake at 400F for 10 minutes, then lower the temperature to 350F and bake for another 8 – 10 minutes or until a toothpick inserted in the center comes out clean.

 Here are some of my breakfast muffins.
 Check them out!

 - Pina Colada Banana Muffin